Quartz vs. Granite Kitchen Countertops

 What is granite?

-Granite is a 100% natural excavated stone cut into slabs and polished to perfection before being sold.
+Granite, which is an igneous rock, was formed hundreds of millions of years ago from scorching magma buried deep within the earth’s crust (I know, this sounds intense).
+It is 100% natural material.
+Stone is excavated, cut into slabs and polished to perfection before being sold.
 Each slab is entirely unique with natural imperfections and unexpected veining and striations in the stone.
-Kitchen granite countertops aren’t customizable like quartz.
+Granite countertops aren’t customizable designs like quartz.
 This means the selection process can be lengthy if you’re looking for a specific color or overall appearance.
 Each slab is one-of-a-kind.
 If you love a good dose of character in your design, then granite is the aesthetic choice for you.

 Quartz kitchen countertops on kitchen island, leathered granite countertops on perimeter counters